-The Political Science Program administers the Center for the Study of Homeland Security, which now offers a certificate in Homeland Security Studies and a Minor in Homeland Security for degree-seeking students.
+The Political Science Program administers the Center for the Study of Homeland Security (CSHS), which offers a certiﬁcate in Homeland Security Studies and a Minor in Homeland Security for degree-seeking students.

 Student Learning Outcomes for the Homeland Security Program

-Writing: Students will be able to construct and present coherent, objective, and well reasoned arguments or discussions pertaining to topics on homeland security.
+Students will be able to construct and present coherent, objective, and well-reasoned arguments or discussions pertaining to topics on homeland security.

 Students will be able to: recognize issues that are pertinent to homeland security; question issue validity; develop logically sound arguments pertaining to said issues; and evaluate sources of evidence pertaining to the issue (including contrary and supporting evidence).